eberban/eberban/books/refgram/src/logic/sentences.md

   implicit context argument.
 The vocabulary contains many predicates designed to easily be used with __an__ to provide many important concepts, such as tenses.

+  The following sentences are evaluated in every context satisfying the wrapped predicate: a sentence is true when true in all of them, false when false in all of them, and unknown otherwise.
+In practice the predicate is expected to determine a single context.

 - __al__ (injunction): __al__ allows the speaker to make a request/order/command.

 > All __A__ particles except __an__ get their meaning from their associated compound __e A sai__